Blog Post

 Q: Will this feature also provision archive mailboxes on behalf of users?

-A: No. Auto-Archiving will only get triggered if the archive mailbox is already provisioned for the user.
+A: No. Auto Archiving will only get triggered if the archive mailbox is already provisioned for the user and hence no Archive mailboxes are provisioned automatically on behalf of users unless they are explicitly enabled.

 Q: Our user’s Main Archive is full, and auto-expanding archive is not enabled.
 Will this feature enable auto expansion of archives on behalf of the user?

 A: No. This feature will not enable auto expansion of archives on behalf of the user.
-If the main archive is full, no items will be moved to the archive mailbox.
+If the main archive is full, no items will be moved from primary to the main archive.
 This might result in mailboxes getting full, thus disrupting mail flow.
-It is advised that auto-expansion is enabled for users manually to avoid this scenario.
+It is advised that auto expansion is enabled for users manually to avoid this scenario.

 Q: Does this change deletion/retention policies?